 here and now,

 Yoga practitioner and teacher living in Rijeka, Croatia.
-She has been practicing Yoga for more than fourteen years and teaching it for the last five years.
+She has been practicing Yoga for more than fifteen years and teaching it for the last six years.
 She is continuously studying Yoga with Domagoj Orlić and Mark Whitwell, and in her teaching she is focusing on developing a personal practice for her students aiming at creative learning, psychosomatic healing and personal transformation.
 Together with her life partner Domagoj Orlić, she conducts workshops, seminars, retreats and teacher trainings in her native country and abroad.

 She is also studying Chado, the Japanese Way of Tea, commonly known as the Japanese Tea Ceremony (Chado Urasenke Tankokai).